Threshold cascade dynamics on signed random networks: Results

 In addition to the final size $\rho$ of global cascades, we also measured the duration $T$ of cascading dynamics [Fig.~\ref{fig:rho}(d-f)].
-When the cascades of activation start from seed nodes, the cascade size increases rapidly in the early time and finally reaches $\rho$ at the steady state.
-The duration of the global cascade, $T$, is the time from when the cascading first started to when it falls into the steady state.
+When the cascades of activation start from seed nodes, the cascade size increases rapidly in the early time and finally reaches $\rho$ in the steady state.
+The duration of the global cascade, $T$, is the time from when the cascading first starts to when it falls into a steady state.
 We computed the duration $T$ for different sets of $z_n$ and $z_p$.
 We found that the peaks of the duration $T$ are located near the transition points where global cascades emerge or disappear.
-A similar phenomenon which is related to the critical slowing down was observed in the previous studies of threshold model \cite{kmlee2014,parshani2011}.
+A similar phenomenon which is related to the critical slowing down was observed in the previous studies of threshold models \cite{kmlee2014,parshani2011}.